IBM/teaching-your-monolith-to-dance/docs/application-management/README.md

 You can also request server traces, from an instance of Open Liberty server running inside a Pod, using `OpenLibertyTrace` custom resource (CR).

+The following steps to request a server trace are illustrated in the screen recording below:

 1. From the left-panel, click on **Operators** > **Installed Operators**.

 1. From the `Open Liberty Operator` row, click on `Open Liberty Trace`.